 ForumThinks programs are hosted by our community partners to provide a deeper understanding of Forum topics.
 Events include book groups, discussion panels, photography exhibits, documentary screenings, and more.

-Springfield Public Forum Community Conversation: Race and Justice in America
+Springfield Public Forum Community Conversation on Race and Justice

 Presented in Partnership with the Healing Racism Institute of Pioneer Valley

 In this thought-provoking documentary, scholars, activists and politicians analyze the criminalization of African Americans and the U.S. prison boom.
 This piercing film earned an Oscar nomination and won Best Documentary at both the BAFTAs and the NAACP Image Awards.

 Each screening will have a facilitated discussion following the film.

 Springfield Technical Community College